 20 isolated vocal tracks you need to hear right now

-Back in January 2010 a YouTube of Kurt Cobain’s isolated vocal take on ‘Smells Like Teen Spirit’ started doing the rounds on the net.
+Way back in January 2010 a YouTube of Kurt Cobain’s isolated vocal take on ‘Smells Like Teen Spirit’ started doing the rounds on the net.
 There was something strangely captivating about the recording – it was emotional and intimate, transporting the listener into a private moment with Cobain.
 While it wasn’t the first of its kind, it triggered a wave of isolated vocal recordings of well known songs.
-Here are 20 of the best on the web right now.
+In the years since, we’ve collected some of the best – so go ahead and dive in.

 Nirvana – ‘Smells Like Teen Spirit’